 - The Zacheis Planetarium and Observatory offers Adams State students unique opportunities to expand their knowledge and experience well beyond the classroom through interaction with the public or individual research projects.

-- The SLV Center for Clinical Excellence has one of the top simulation laboratories in the nation.
-Our nursing students are well prepared for clinical experience with instruction that features state-of-the-art medical equipment, simulation technology including a $65,000 computerized mannequin, and an actual Pyxis Medication Station.
+- The Nursing program features a well-equipped simulation laboratory.
+Our nursing students are well prepared for clinical experience with instruction that features state-of-the-art medical equipment, and simulation technology.

 Student Union Building

 The SUB is the lively, friendly hub of the campus.
-It houses the One Stop Student Services Center, La Mesa Dining Hall, the Bookstore, and Student Life Office.
+It houses the One Stop Student Services Center, La Mesa Dining Hall, the Bookstore, and Co-curricular Recreation and Engagement (CoRE) Office.
 Also located in the SUB are offices of the student government, student newspaper, radio station and a 24-hour computer lab.
-Other amenities include a food court, coffee shop, convenience store, study rooms, meeting rooms and the Loft with snacks, games, and television sets.
+Other amenities include a food court, coffee shop, convenience store, hair salon, art supply store, meeting rooms and the Loft with snacks, games, and television sets.

 Rex Activity Center